File Operations in Python, File opening models With Python

 Often one forgets to close the file.
 This may produce errors and may become harmful when you are working on a very big file.
 In such scenarios, try-except-finally blocks come to the rescue.

-We can add the file close method into the finally block so that even if the program execution stops due to an exception, the file will get closed anyway.
+We can add the file close method into the finally block so that even if the program execution stops due to an exception, it will close the file anyway.

 Example: